There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 pulse generator; pressing the 'SET' switch caused the vacuum pump to fire up and

 suck the bellows unit.
 Speeding up or slowing down the drill made the bellows

 So, how to fit the bits to the car?

-The column switch was far and away the easy bit!
-The pedal box will have
+The column switch was far and away the easy bit as it simply screws to the rear of the existing indicator switch.
+The pedal box had

-to come out, which means dropping the steering column, the clutch
+to come out, which meant dropping the steering column, the clutch

 master cylinder and half the wiring loom... but first I considered the bellows

 unit.
 There are two obvious points where the bellows could pull on the throttle

 linkage, but only one of them seems to allow a proper arc of travel.
 So with a